Dimtemp/PowerShell-training/03-powershell-pipeline.md

 ## Task 3: Group-Object
+1. Run this command: ```Get-Command```
+1. This will display a listing of all commands in PowerShell.
+Notice the header of the table: all command's have a specific **CommandType**.
-1. Retrieve a service listing by running this command:
+1. Run this command: ```Get-Command | Group-Object CommandType```
-1. ```Get-Service```
-1. Notice that all services have a status.
-Most are running or stopped.
+1. This will group all commands by CommandType.
+Notice that most commands are either a Function or a Cmdlet.
-1. Group the services on status by running this command:
-1. ```Get-Service | Group-Object```
 1. The Count column specifies the number of services with a specific status.
 The Name column does not refer to the service name, but to the name of the status.
 Most will be Stopped or Started.
 The Group column contains all services with a specific status.
 The curly brackets { } indicate it's a collection of objects.
+1. Retrieve a service listing by running this command: ```Get-Service```
+1. Notice that all services have a status.
+Most are running or stopped.
+1. Run this command: ```Get-Service | Group-Object Status```
+1. This will group all services by Status.
+Notice that most services are either running or stopped.